lucasberry12/M9.2---Lucas-Berry/README.md

 After that, open the index.html file.
 From there you can play the game.
 To restart the game, simply close the tab and reopen it.

+To run the tests simply open the test.html file and run them from there.
+The game will appear behind the testing page, but this can be ignored.

 ## Sources and Credits

 - https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_APIs/Drawing_graphics